Limits for automated, scheduled, and instant flows

 This topic contains information about the current limits and configuration details for automated, scheduled, and instant flows.

-Check out the pricing for details on the different plans that are available.
+Check out the pricing for details on the different plans.

 Flows have different limits depending on their performance profile.
-There are five possible values, depending on the flow owner's plan.
+There are four possible values, depending on the flow owner's plan.

 - Microsoft 365 plans

 - Power Apps Plan 1, Per App plans

 - Power Automate Plan 1

 |Medium||- Power Apps triggered flows, manual flows, child flows, Power Apps Plan 2, Power Apps per user plan